input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

   ]
 }
 ```
-* This means that your node will contact node at IP `x.x.x.x` on `port 3001`.
+* This means that your node will contact the node at IP `x.x.x.x` on `port 3001`.

-* `valency` determines how many active (hot) outgoing connections to different resolved IP addresses your node should maintain when a DNS address is specified.
-The valency setting has no effect when setting an IP address, except when using `0` to disable the connection.
+* `valency` defines the number of active (hot) outgoing connections to different resolved IP addresses that your node should maintain when a DNS address is specified.
+The valency setting has no impact when setting an IP address, except when using `0` to disable the connection.

 Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay nodes should talk to other relay nodes in the network.
-Go to https://explorer.cardano.org/relays/topology.json to find out IP addresses and ports of peers.
+See this [topology](https://explorer.cardano.org/relays/topology.json) to find out the IP addresses and ports of peers.
 The `topology.json` found at this link is updated once a week.

 ## The P2P topology.json file